hpcstruct:

 hpcstruct

-binaries referenced by a directory containing HPCToolkit performance
+binary referenced by a directory containing HPCToolkit performance

-measurements.
-If needed, one can apply hpcstruct
+Although not normally needed, one can apply hpcstruct

 to recover program